Updated: March 24, 2020

 Hello, my friend!
 Thank you for visiting CaitFlanders.com, run by me: Cait Flanders.
 Considering that so much of my work discusses slowing down, taking control of your life and using things more intentionally, it should come as no surprise that I have a huge amount of respect for not only the time we spend together here, but also your personal information and your privacy.

 This page explains how I use any personal information I collect from you, including how I collect it and what I use it for.
 I may update this page from time-to-time, if I start using a new tool or something fun like that!
-But on the whole, this is just a website that I use to share my story + occasionally tell you about an offer I have.
+But on the whole, this is just a website that I use to share my story + occasionally tell you when a new book of mine is being released.
 If you have any questions about the data I hold on you, please contact me.

 How + Why I Collect Information